jvzonlab/OrganoidTracker/manuals/API.md

 # API reference
 [← Back to main page](INDEX.md)

-AI_track contains many functions for working with experimental data.
+OrganoidTracker contains many functions for working with experimental data.
 Those functions should make it possible to plot useful information.

-Parts of AI_track are pretty general, and can be used for any kind of position.
+Parts of OrganoidTracker are pretty general, and can be used for any kind of position.
 Other parts are specialized towards biological cells.
 Each cell is then represented as a single position.

 Note: any method, function and field that has a name starting with an underscore (`_`) should not be used by external code.
 Ask if there is an alternative way to do it.